IBM-Bluemix-Docs/mobilepush/index.md

 You can use an [SDK](/docs/mobilepush?topic=mobilepush-install-sdk) (software development kit) and [ReST APIs](/docs/mobilepush?topic=mobilepush-apis-for-push-notifications) to further develop your client applications.
 {: note}

-The {{site.data.keyword.mobilepushshort}} service is also enabled for [IBM Cloud Functions](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-getting-started). {{site.data.keyword.openwhisk}} is a distributed, event-driven compute service that is alternatively known as serverless computing.
-This allows developers to focus on writing application logic, and create actions that are run on demand.
+The {{site.data.keyword.mobilepushshort}} service is also enabled for [IBM Cloud Functions](https://cloud.ibm.com/docs/openwhisk?topic=openwhisk-getting-started). {{site.data.keyword.openwhisk}} is a distributed, event-driven compute service that is alternatively known as serverless computing. {{site.data.keyword.openwhisk}} allows developers to focus on writing application logic, and create actions that are run on demand.
 {: note}

 ## Service processes
 {: #overview_push_process}

-Mobile, Web browser clients, and Google Chrome Apps & Extensions can subscribe and register for the {{site.data.keyword.mobilepushshort}} service.
+Mobile, web browser clients, and Google Chrome Apps & Extensions can subscribe and register for the {{site.data.keyword.mobilepushshort}} service.
 On start-up, the client applications registers and subscribe themselves to the {{site.data.keyword.mobilepushshort}} service.
 The notifications are dispatched to the Apple Push Notification Service (APNs) or Firebase Cloud Messaging (FCM) server and then sent to registered mobile device, browser clients, or Chrome Apps & Extensions.

 ![Push Overview](images/overview.jpg "Service processes flow for backend apps configuration and sending notifications through the Push notifications service")